 After we announce our scholarship recipients each year, we like to celebrate each student and their inspiring story.
-Today, we’d love for you to meet Heidi, who is one of 180 Medical’s spinal cord injury scholarship recipients in 2020.
+Today, we’d love for you to meet Heidi, who is one of 180 Medical’s SCI scholarship recipients in 2020.

 Heidi grew up incredibly active.
 From childhood on, she was always outside or staying involved in sports.
 In the summer of 2019, not only was she working as a lifeguard and teaching swimming lessons, but she was also completing a hydrology internship at Boise State University.
 Heidi jumped at this amazing opportunity after deciding to study hydrology in college.